 • Public Relations: The Mount was the first Canadian university to offer a degree in this area in 1977.
 It has been recognized by the Canadian Public Relations Society for its excellence in public relations education.

-• Public Policy Studies: Delve into real-world problems in such topics as health, the economy and foreign affairs; includes a 12-week internship with a government agency or non-governmental organization.
+• Public Policy Studies: Delve into real-world problems in areas such as health, the economy, foreign affairs and the environment; includes a 12-week internship.

 |Minimum entering grades||Tuition||Average class size||Undergraduate students||Residence spaces||Graduation and retention rates|

 |Arts: $6,092 ($7,375 out-of-province); Science: $6,442 ($7,725 out-of-province)||1st & 2nd year: 28.7